Humblemonk/DiceMaiden/README.md

 `!roll 4d6 !
 Hello World!`: Roll four six-sided dice and add comment to the roll.

+`!roll 2d6 & 1d8`: Roll two six-sided dice and then one eight-sided die.

+`!roll 1d20 !
+Attack & 1d10 + 2 !
+Damage`: Roll a twenty-sided die with a comment then a ten-sided die, add two to the result and display with a comment.

 `!roll 6 4d6` : Roll 6 sets of four sixe-sided dice.
 A size of a set can be between 2 and 20.

 `!roll s 4d6` : Simplify roll output by not showing the tally.